Security-Onion-Solutions/securityonion-docs/email.rst

 Email Configuration
 ===================

-Some applications rely on having a mail server in the OS itself and other applications (like :ref:`wazuh`) have their own mail configuration and so they don't rely on a mail server in the OS itself.
+Some applications rely on having a mail server in the OS itself and other applications have their own mail configuration and so they don't rely on a mail server in the OS itself.

 Operating System
 ----------------